 The Kino Classics Blu-ray of The Atomic Cafe is a restored and remastered improvement on the 2002 DVD.
 That encoding was likely from a master used for VHS tapes and cable television.
 Still in its correct 1:37 aspect ratio, the show can’t shake the variable quality of some of its sources.
 But all are optimized — I don’t think I saw any frame lines intruding into the image this time.
 Kinescopes from the early days of television still look marginal, of course, but almost everything else looks better.
 The new disc lists a stereo soundtrack (2.0) which is what the DVD called out.
 But the music sounds stronger on the new disc.

 The original DVD had no extras.
-At that time I caught up with some Atomic-Era government films and short subjects on subsequent DVDs for Invasion U.S.A. and Atomic War Bride/This is Not a Test.
+At that time I caught up with some Atomic-Era government films and short subjects on the DVDs for Invasion U.S.A. and Atomic War Bride/This is Not a Test.
 This HD reissue gives us an interesting assortment from the Prelinger Archives: several are very educational.
 Interestingly, only a couple can be said to dispense intentional misinformation.
 Even the ones concentrating on feeble civil defense preparation made sense in the days prior to thermonuclear Hydrogen bombs, which are exponentially more powerful.
 The last I heard, my major city might be hit with twenty such bombs in a ‘routine’ nuclear exchange with Russia.

 The Prelinger short subjects included are:

 Operation Crossroads (1946, Jam Handy), a Navy film about the Able Day and Baker Day Bikini Tests.
 It’s pretty obvious that the writer of Roger Corman’s The Day the World Ended were impressed by this movie.

 Self-Preservation in an Atomic Attack (1950, Cascade Pictures) A sergeant gives very good instructions on how to survive a Hiroshima- type attack.
 [Can anybody help me identify the actors?
 I recognize at least two of them but can’t place their names.]